-- A. The purpose of this design manual is to establish standard principles and practices for the design and construction of storm drainage, flood protection, and erosion control facilities within the City of New Braunfels, Texas and within its extraterritorial jurisdiction. - B. The design factors, formulas, graphs, and procedures described in the following pages are intended to serve as guidelines for the solution of drainage problems involving the volume and rate of flow, method of collection, storage, conveyance and disposal of stormwater and erosion protection from stormwater flows.
+- A. The purpose of this design manual is to establish standard principles and practices for the design and construction of storm drainage, flood protection, and erosion control, and water quality facilities within the City of New Braunfels, Texas and within its extraterritorial jurisdiction. - B. The design factors, formulas, graphs, and procedures described in the following pages are intended to serve as guidelines for the solution of drainage problems involving the volume and rate of flow, method of collection, storage, conveyance, treatment, and disposal of stormwater and erosion protection from stormwater flows.
 Ultimate responsibility for actual design, however, remains with the design engineer.
-Any deviation from the requirements of this manual shall be approved by the City Engineer of the City of New Braunfels. - C. Section 4.0 and beyond are concerned with issues related to the Drainage Plan and Drainage Report required for a Type 3 Development. - D. In cases where the owner has negotiated monies instead of on-site or off-site drainage improvements, the development standards will be tailored within the terms of the negotiations.
+Any deviation from the methodology or requirements of this manual shall be approved recommended by the City Engineer and approved by the Director of Public Works of the City of New Braunfels. - C. ~~Section 4.0 and beyond are concerned with issues related to the Drainage Plan and Drainage Report required for a Type 3 Development.~~ - D. ~~In cases where the owner has negotiated monies instead of on-site or off-site drainage improvements, the development standards will be tailored within the terms of the negotiations.~~